janberner/AuditingTutorial/README.md

 ```

 You can use `tail -f nodeos.log` to see the most recent logs written to the file.
 Note, it does not contain any information regarding the content of the blockchain!
-To stop the blockchain use the command `pkill nodeos`, that should always be done before turning off the VM, thus the blockchain is shutdown properly.
+You can stop nodeos and thus also the block production with the command `pkill nodeos`, that should always be done before turning off the VM, thus the blockchain is shutdown properly.
 You can use the same command `pkill keosd` to stop keosd.
+For now you can keep it running.

  ### Deploy Smart Contracts